SIX REASONS TO FILE FOR DIVORCE YOURSELF

 5. More Private and Confidential: Filing your own divorce allows you to work directly with the Clerk of the Court.
 You do not have to provide any personal information to a third party to complete your papers for you.
 You also eliminate the need to discuss your personal issues with a lawyer and paralegals at in-office visits, which can often become rather uncomfortable.

 6. The Online Divorce: The most popular ways to do your own divorce without a lawyer is with an online divorce provider like, 3StepDivorceTM.
 Online divorce is simple.
 It requires answering an online questionnaire that provides all the information required in your filing jurisdiction to help you prepare your own divorce papers and marital settlement agreement.
-3StepDivorceTM returns the divorce papers instantly online and/or by priority mail.
+3StepDivorceTM returns the divorce papers instantly online.
 To finalize the divorce process, the filing spouse submits the papers to his or her local court according to the step-by-step filing procedures provides with the completed divorce documentation.

 3StepDivorceTM also takes the guesswork out of the process.
 The software and service is set up to make preparing your own paperwork easy - saving you a lot of time, stress, and unnecessary legal fees.